-Tamsin is a Multidisciplinary Artist, Bookbinder and Creative Tutor, with a passion for paper, print and books.
+Tamsin is a Multidisciplinary Artist with a special interest in paper, printmaking and book-arts.

-She lives with her husband and their dog in a village near Salisbury, WIltshire.
+She lives with her husband and their dog in a village near Salisbury, Wiltshire, UK.

-Graduating from Winchester School of Art (University of Southampton) in 2009 with a BA Hons Fine Art -Printmaking, Tamsin’s degree show comprised a pop up Art School, "TENT", participatory platform where, though creative activity, connection and conversation were the print works in participants’ memories.
+Tamsin graduated with with BA Hons Fine Art -Printmaking from Winchester School of Art (University of Southampton) in 2009 , Tamsin’s degree show comprised a pop up Art School, "TENT", participatory platform where, through creative activity, connection and conversation, print works were created in participants’ memories.